Axminster Woodturning Pen Jaws

 Frequently Bought Together

 Drilling a pen blank can be tricky; the hole needs to be central, straight and round.
 While various jigs are available for doing the job on a Pillar drill, by far the best method is to do the job on the lathe.
 The Pen Jaws are 42mm deep and can accommodate either round or square blanks from 16mm upwards.
 The internal profile ensures a secure grip even if the pen blank is not quite square.
 Using the jaws in your chuck and mounted on your lathe ensures the blank and the drill bit are centred on the same axis.
 You also have control of the speed of rotation and the feed speed of the drill bit.
 Advance the bit steadily and retract frequently to clear the waste.
 Using the Pen Jaws you can drill blanks with confidence, knowing the result will be accurate and centred every time.
 Once fitted to your chuck you can drill batches of blanks to help speed up pen production.
+Made from stainless steel to protect against corrosion.

 - Potential gripping range: Round 16mm to 44mm